slowernews/wisdom-tldr/README.md

 > *'9 to 5; 3 days a week; 3 weeks a month; 3 months free a year.'*

 > *'Run away from complexity.
-Complexity doesn't add much to your life.'*
+Complexity doesn't add much to life.'*

 <!--
 minimalism an essencialism - the value in less - the joy of missing out